-- (a) uncertainty in the timing, frequency and severity of insured events; - (b) uncertainty in claim amounts, including uncertainty in claims inflation, and in the period needed to settle and pay claims; - (c) uncertainty in the amount of expenses; - (d) uncertainty in expected future developments to the extent that it is practicable; - (e) uncertainty in policyholder behaviour; - (f) dependency between two or more causes of uncertainty; and - (g) dependency of cash flows on circumstances prior to the date of the cash flow.
+- (a) demographic; - (b) legal; - (c) medical; - (d) technological; - (e) social; - (f) environmental; and - (g) economic developments including inflation. - (12) The cash flow projection must, explicitly or implicitly, take account of all uncertainties in the insurer's cash flows, including all of the following characteristics, - (a) uncertainty in the timing, frequency and severity of insured events; - (b) uncertainty in claim amounts, including uncertainty in claims inflation, and in the period needed to settle and pay claims; - (c) uncertainty in the amount of expenses; - (d) uncertainty in expected future developments to the extent that it is practicable; - (e) uncertainty in policyholder behaviour; - (f) dependency between two or more causes of uncertainty; and - (g) dependency of cash flows on circumstances prior to the date of the cash flow. - (13) An insurer's overhead expenses must be allocated in a realistic and objective manner and on a consistent basis over time to the parts of the best estimate to which they relate. - (14) Where an insurer is open to new business, expenses must be projected on the assumption that the insurer will continue to write new business in the future. - (15) If future discretionary benefits in paragraph (3)(e) depend on the assets held by an insurer, the insurer must, - - (a) base the calculation of the best estimate on the assets it currently holds; - (b) assume future changes of its asset allocation under regulation 20; and - (c) ensure that the assumptions on the future returns of the assets are consistent with the relevant risk-free interest rate term structure under regulation 23 and the valuation of the assets under regulation 12. - (16) An insurer must be able to separately identify the value of any relevant future discretionary benefits within the best estimate. - (17) In paragraph (3)(g), any assumption made by the insurer with respect to policyholder behaviour must meet the requirements of regulation 9.

-34 Expenses

-- (1) The cash flow projection in regulation 33 must take into account all of the following expenses, which relate to obligations of the insurer- - (a) administrative expenses; - (b) investment management expenses; - (c) claims management expenses; and - (d) acquisition expenses. - (2) The expenses referred to in paragraphs (1)(a) to (1)(d) must take into account overhead expenses incurred in servicing the insurance obligations. - (3) An insurer's overhead expenses must be allocated in a realistic and objective manner and on a consistent basis over time to the parts of the best estimate to which they relate. - (4) Expenses in respect of reinsurance contracts and special purpose vehicles are taken into account in the gross calculation of the best estimate. - (5) Where an insurer is open to new business, expenses must be projected on the assumption that the insurer will continue to write new business in the future.

-35 Time value of money of cash flows

-- (1) Under regulation 26(2), the probability-weighted average cash flows of the insurer must take into account the time value of money. - (2) For this purpose- - (a) the time value of money of each future cash flow must be calculated using the risk-free interest rate term structure in accordance with regulation 27 for the relevant currency of that cash flow; and

-(b) the best estimate must be calculated separately for obligations in different currencies.

-36 Homogenous risk groups of life insurance obligations

-- (1) Under regulation 33 a separate cash flow projection must be carried out for each insurance contract. - (2) If this would produce an undue burden on an insurer, in accordance with regulation 22 the insurer may carry out the projection by grouping contracts, provided that the grouping complies with all of the following requirements- - (a) there are no significant differences in the nature and complexity of the risks underlying the contracts that belong to the same group; - (b) the grouping of contracts does not misrepresent the risk underlying the contracts and does not misstate their expenses; and - (c) the grouping of contracts is likely to give approximately the same results for the best estimate calculation as a calculation on a per contract basis, in particular in relation to financial guarantees and contractual options included in the contracts.
+- (18) The cash flow projection under paragraph (1) must be carried out separately for each insurance contract. - (19) If the approach in paragraph (18) would produce an undue burden on an insurer, under regulation 19 the insurer may carry out the projection by grouping contracts, provided that the grouping complies with all of the following requirements, - (a) there are no significant differences in the nature and complexity of the risks underlying the contracts that belong to the same group; - (b) the grouping of contracts does not misrepresent the risk underlying the contracts and does not misstate their expenses; and - (c) the grouping of contracts is likely to give approximately the same results for the best estimate calculation as a calculation on a per contract basis, in particular in relation to financial guarantees and contractual options included in the contracts.